Nebras-project/nebras-dashboard/docs/phase-2-authentication.md

 ✅ Invalid credentials show error messages

-✅ JWT token is stored and managed properly
+✅ HttpOnly session cookies are issued securely and refreshed as needed

 ✅ User data is stored in Redux